NLnetLabs/cascade/doc/manual/source/key-management.rst

 Finally, a separate key manager makes it relatively easy for Cascade to support high-availability setups, though it does not do that at the moment.

-Under normal circumstances, user interaction with the key manager is through Cascade.
+User interaction with the key manager is designed to be done through Cascade.
-In the unlikely event that something goes wrong and direct interaction with key manager is required, the :subcmd:`keyset` subcommand of :program:`dnst` has its own manual page: XXX

 The key manager manages a set of DNSSEC (:RFC:`9364`) signing keys.
 It manages signing keys and generates a signed DNSKEY :term:`RRset <Resource Record Set (RRset)>`.